Prof Rachel Thomson

 She is a sociologist by discipline,and has worked at the Universityof Manchester, the National Children’s Bureau; London South Bank University and the Open University.
 Her research interests include the study of the life course and transitions, as well as the interdisciplinary fields of gender and sexuality studies.
 She is a methodolgical innovator and is especially interested capturing lived experience, social processesand the interplay of biographical and historical time.

 Her current research interests fall into the following areas:

 Youthful sexualities: young people’s sexual health and well-being, sex education, sexual cultures and the relationship between public representations and and private experience.
-Longstanding collaboration with Brook, the young people’s sexual health provider, involving research consultancy and co-funded PhD studentship exploring young people’s understandings of sexual pleasure (Ester McGeeney).
+Longstanding collaboration with Brook, the young people’s sexual health provider, involving research consultancy and co-funded PhD studentship and knowledge exchange exploring young people’s understandings of sexual pleasure (Ester McGeeney).

 Biographies and transition: landmark empirical studies on young people’s transitions to adulthood (Inventing Adulthood) and transitions to new parenthood (Making Modern Mothers).
 Theoretical work on biography and social change including ‘critical moments’ and the ‘remaking of inequality.
 Pioneering role in mapping and developing ‘temporal’ methods including qualitative longitudinal, intergenerational and revisiting research designs.